As Iran talks stall, Israeli PM makes snap trip to Bahrain | Law-Order

 - Israel

-Israeli Prime Minister Naftali Bennett is flying to the Gulf state of Bahrain on Monday, cementing ties between the new allies in a clear message of cooperation aimed at regional archrival Iran.
+Israeli Prime Minister Naftali Bennett travelled to the Gulf state of Bahrain on Monday, cementing ties between the new allies in a clear message of cooperation aimed at regional archrival Iran.

 Israel and Bahrain agreed to normalise ties in 2020 as part of the US-brokered “Abraham Accords,” which also saw Israel establish relations with the United Arab Emirates, Morocco and Sudan.
 Bennett travelled to the UAE late last year.